Usbac/wolff/docs/language.md

 That will basically return the array declared above.

+If the language file doesn't exists it will return `null`.

 ### Getting an especific language

 If the language is set to english in the `system/config.php` file that will return the content of the `app/language/english/home.php` file.